 Log vs Timber Frame: What’s the difference?

 Designing and building your custom home is an investment in the future for you and your family.
-Such a well-thought out decision deserves to be one that you are happy with forever.
-Careful planning goes into every detail of your custom designed home for months- or even years.
-For you, there is something beautifully artistic about the intricate detail and noticeable craftsmanship of a home made from white pine or red cedar.
+Such a well-thought-out decision deserves to be one that you are happy with forever.
+Careful planning goes into every detail of your custom-designed home for months or even years.
+For you, there is something beautifully artistic about the intricate detail and noticeable craftsmanship of a house made from white pine or red cedar.

 Perhaps you envision a traditional, log home – or maybe you want something a little more modern with a combination of contemporary and traditional style that a timber frame offers.
-No matter what your vision is, you deserve to have the home of your dreams designed exactly the way you want.
+No matter your vision, you deserve to have your home designed exactly how you want.
 One of the best ways to ensure your vision matches your final product is to understand the nuances between a log home and a timber frame home.

-In today’s world, it’s common for people to use the terms “log home” and “timber frame home” interchangeably.
-While they are similar, log homes and timber frame homes are quite different.
-Both are excellent options for clients looking for solid built homes that will last for generations to come, but the construction and aesthetic details are what make them each distinctive.
-Now, let’s dive into the features of log homes and timber frame homes respectively to learn more about what makes each home style unique.
+While similar, log and timber frame homes are quite different.
+Both are excellent options for clients looking for solid built homes that will last for generations to come, but the construction and aesthetic details make them each distinctive.
+Now, let’s dive into the features of log homes and timber frame homes, respectively, to learn more about what makes each home style unique.

 Log Homes

-First, let’s discuss the qualities that represent a log home in the world of home design and building.
+First, let’s discuss the qualities that represent a log home in home design and building.
 Beaver Mountain’s log homes are crafted using sustainably harvested 10” white pine or red cedar logs.
-One benefit of using 10” solid logs means that log homes are typically stronger than conventionally built homes.
-The thermal mass of our 10” logs also gives you an energy efficient home.
-This is an incredibly desirable feature especially when building a home in the Northeast where large temperature swings occur over the course of a year.
+One benefit of using 10” solid logs is that log homes are typically stronger than conventionally built homes.
+The thermal mass of our 10” logs also gives you an energy-efficient home.
+This is an incredibly desirable feature, especially when building a home in the Northeast, where large temperature swings occur over the course of a year.

 When it comes to the overall aesthetic of a log home, the traditional look of stacked logs is truly unmistakable.
 Today, modern log homes feature large windows and skylights that let in natural light and help the interior feel bright and airy.
-Many log home owners are drawn to the elegance and artistic details of vaulted ceilings, exposed beams, and the rich warmth of white pine or western red cedar wood throughout the home.
-A custom crafted log home will truly be an investment that lasts for generations and one that Beaver Mountain clients are sure to love for years to come.
+Many log homeowners are drawn to the elegance and artistic details of vaulted ceilings, exposed beams, and the rich warmth of white pine or western red cedar wood throughout the home.
+A custom crafted log home will truly be an investment lasting for generations and one that Beaver Mountain clients will love for years to come.

 Timber Frame Homes

-The interior of timber frame homes also allow for design flexibility.
-Clients can choose to have a more traditional look of tongue and groove paneled walls and ceilings or use drywall to create clean and modern interior lines or combine the two to their taste.
-The natural beauty of exposed timbers fit in with many different design styles making timber frame homes a wonderful option for clients looking for flexibility in their vision of home design.
+The interior of timber frame homes also allows for design flexibility.
+Clients can choose a more traditional look of tongue-and-groove paneled walls and ceilings, use drywall to create clean and modern interior lines, or a combination throughout the home.
+The natural beauty of exposed timbers fits in with many different design styles, making timber frame homes a wonderful option for clients looking for flexibility in their vision of home design.

 We know our clients value home design that features beautiful aesthetics and true craftsmanship inside and out.
-Designing and building a custom log home or timber frame home is truly a first-hand experience in living within the walls of your own personal work of art.
-We hope that the information shared in this article inspires you in your journey of crafting your own perfectly tailored log or timber frame home.
-Beaver Mountain’s team of experts are here to guide each of our clients through every step of the design and build process.
-We are very proud of the quality of materials, the artistry, and the level of customer service we offer to our clients when it comes to designing and building a personalized one-of-a-kind luxury log or timber frame home.
+Designing and building a custom log home or timber frame home is a first-hand experience living within the walls of your own personal work of art.
+We hope the information in this article inspires you in crafting your own perfectly tailored log or timber frame home.
+Beaver Mountain’s team of experts are here to guide our clients through every step of the design and build process.
+We are very proud of the quality of materials, the artistry, and the customer service we offer our clients when designing and building a personalized one-of-a-kind luxury log or timber frame home.